garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 down time for naps on some days vs carrier green space for her to move around and sun protection

+### how did it go for mom & dad?

+TODO: things ot think about when traveling with a little one for the sake of yoru own enjoyment.
+- slleeping in teh same hotel room

 ## what we wish we knew